sheelganvir/Web-Dev-Projects/Backend Development/Chai aur Backend/README.md

 ## Lec 3: How to connect frontend and backend in javascript | Fullstack Proxy and CORS
    1) Create backend and frontend folders in the root.
-   2) Now follow the steps from Lec2 upto step-5.
+   2) Now follow the steps from Lec2 upto step-5 inside backend folder.
    3) Now let's try the modern syntax to bring express paste the below command in index.js
       ######
             import express from 'express'